matrix8967/text-mainframe-computer-mirror/_posts/2020-07-23-This-Machine.md

 On paper this was a modest spec-bump to the 1700X it replaced.
 But prices bottomed the absolute fuck out and this fixed some early-adoption kinks found in 1st Gen Ryzen chips.

 Planning ahead was already paying off as I was able to use it as a direct drop-in replacement.
+At the time of writing, this chip is not new.
+But it's a great spot to lay and wait for the future Zen 3 chips to stabilize.

 An 8-core, 16 thread fucking _beef bus_ for well under $300 bones.
 What a muther honking value dude.

+# All that to say:

+I bought a bunch of shit.
+Then I put it together like legos and felt a false sense of accomplishment.

+You can read my embarrassing human thoughts about it [here.](/2020/07/27/Zen-Art.html)

+This puts me in a unique position for hardware, and I plan on going back through my old builds, documenting them, and talking _absolute mad shit_ about some of the things I did.
+And when I build a new machine, I will do the same for this build and cringe at what I thought was so great.